Rogoi: History

 The medieval settlement appears in historical sources chiefly in the 14th–15th centuries, when it played a role in the wars of various local potentates for control over Epirus.
 Thus it was attacked without success by Philip I, Prince of Taranto in 1303/4, when Anna Palaiologina Kantakouzene, the regent of the Despotate of Epirus, refused to acknowledge Angevin suzerainty.
 In 1338/9, the castle of Rogoi, along with the Epirote capital, Arta, and the fortress of Riniasa or Thomokastron, was seized by Epirote rebels under Alexios Kabasilas, who rose up against the annexation of Epirus into the Byzantine Empire in the previous year.
 Emperor Andronikos III Palaiologos and his Grand Domestic, John Kantakouzenos, blockaded Rogoi, which was eventually persuaded to surrender by Kantakouzenos.
 Epirus fell into the hands of the Serbian Empire during the Byzantine civil war of 1341–47.

 In 1361, the Serbian emperor Simeon Urosh confirmed John Tzaphas Orsini, a relative of his wife, as lord of Rogoi and other areas in Epirus, but the actual effect of this proclamation was probably negligible, as Serbian rule was soon challenged by the attacks of Albanian tribes.
-By 1367, Rogoi and Arta were in the hands of the Albanian chieftain Peter Losha.
-After Losha's death in 1374, his domain was taken over by the fellow Albanian ruler of the Acheloos River area, John Spata.
-The town remained in the hands of the Spata family until 1416, when the last Albanian ruler, Yaqub Spata, was defeated by the Count palatine of Cephalonia and Zakynthos, Carlo I Tocco, who in 1411 had become master of Ioannina.
+By 1367, Rogoi and Arta were in the hands of the Albanian chieftain Pjetër Losha.
+After Losha's death in 1374, his domain was taken over by the fellow Albanian ruler of the Acheloos River area, Gjin Bua Shpata.
+The town remained in the hands of the Shpata family until 1416, when the last Albanian ruler, Yaqub Shpata, was defeated by the Count palatine of Cephalonia and Zakynthos, Carlo I Tocco, who in 1411 had become master of Ioannina.
 Carlo and his brother, Leonardo II Tocco, took possession of Arta and Rogoi, thereby restoring the Despotate of Epirus to its traditional boundaries.
 Rogoi was finally abandoned after the Ottoman conquest of the region in 1449.

 Ciriaco de' Pizzicolli visited the castle in 1436 and 1448, and recorded that the relics of Saint Luke were kept in a church there; according to contemporary Serbian texts, these had been moved there from Constantinople after the fall of the city to the Fourth Crusade.